 A tumor that is not accessible via a craniotomy is often treated by Gamma Knife or CyberKnife.
 While these terms sound like surgery, they are actually highly sophisticated forms of radiation treatment.

-In the video below, Dr. Greg Foltz of the Swedish Neuroscience Institute describes the routine and frequency of brain surgery.
+In the video below, our founding director, Dr. Greg Foltz, describes the routine and frequency of brain surgery.
 Computer brain mapping produces a three-dimensional image of a patient's brain.
 Once inside, physical mapping occurs.
 A precise ultrasound device is used to remove a brain tumor.